 Why Compost?
 There are many reasons to compost.
 USDA estimates that food waste is the single largest component of municipal landfills.
 Food waste quickly generates methane, helping to make landfills the third largest source of methane in the United States.

 Shadyside Worms composts food scraps that would normally go to the landfill.
 Composting is the process breaking down organic material to create a product that any garden store would be happy to have.
-The compost we offer is worm castings.

 ABOUT THE CURBSIDE COMPOST EXCHANGE: